Adaptive variational simulation for open quantum systems: Growth of ansatz size

 \section{Growth of ansatz size}

 In this appendix, we demonstrate how the sizes of ans\"atze grow as we adaptively add operators to them.
+The results are obtained from the examples with $N=8$ showcased in Fig.~\ref{fig:nscaling_t1} and $N=4$ in Fig.~\ref{fig:nscaling_v1} in the main text.
 In Fig.\ref{fig:traj_N_G}, we present examples of three different trajectories where $0$, $1$, and $2$ jump events occurred during the evolution.
 As we can see, the adaptive procedure quickly refills the ans\"atze after they are reset by the jumps.
 Consequently, the accumulated ansatz size becomes larger when more jumps occur.
 In Fig.\ref{fig:vec_N_G}, we showcase examples using the vectorization method with different error thresholds.
-We observe that larger ansatz sizes when lower threshold values are used.
+We observe larger ansatz sizes when lower threshold values are used.